samiulbasher/openwrt-softbankbb-ipipv6/README.md

 However, this approach is not an ideal solution for obtaining a stable IPv4 connection with a fixed IP address.
 After extensive research, I successfully configured high-speed IPv6 on OpenWrt.
 This article outlines the configuration process in hopes of assisting other SoftBank users facing similar challenges.

+For a detailed step-by-step guide, refer to the full documentation in this repository.

 ---
 # SoftBank IPv4 over IPv6 Configuration Guide